 They didn’t know what to say, or who to ask for.
 Without Ideo’s help they were lost.

-Remembering what Ideo said to him, Po stepped forward and replied, “We’re here to see Sun Yi at the Red Fin.”
+Remembering what Ideo said to him, Po stepped forward and replied, “We’re here to see Sun Yi at the Ramen House.”

 The man stepped aside, opened the door and allowed them to enter.
-They were immediately struck by the sound of civilization, the clanging of pots and pans, the barkers crying out their specials, a mob of barefoot children running past them howling with laughter, it was the sensation of life in all it’s noise and chaos.
+They were immediately struck by the sound of civilization, the clanging of pots and pans, the barkers crying out their specials, the sensation of life in all it’s noise and chaos.
 A cacophony of human activities.
 They had reached it, finally.

 Po was quick to warn Sarah, “Keep your coat on at all times, especially in here.
 If someone were to see what you’re carrying it could be very bad for you, for all of us.”
 Sarah nodded in agreement and used her right hand to further pull the oversized coat she was wearing over her left arm to completely conceal the alien device.

 “I was wrong.”
 Dade said admiringly, taking it all in, the sounds the smells.
 “I admit it, I was wrong.”

 Rensa smiled broadly and took his arm in hers.
 “Told you!
 Oh ye of little faith!”

 “Oh, don’t give me that.
 You were ready to kill her as fast as I was.”